MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Introduction

 To address these challenges, we propose \data{}, a dataset designed to develop a biomedical mixed-modal foundation model.
 It comprises a total of $1.47$M instances spanning a wide range of biomedical tasks and domains.
 Specifically, \data{} includes tasks such as biomedical image captioning, image generation, visual question answering (VQA), visual chatting, report understanding, and multimodal (interleaved text-image) content generation.
 Moreover, the dataset encompasses diverse biomedical domains, including radiology and histopathology.
 A key component of \data{} is a newly curated dataset for generating interleaved image-text content (\mmout{}), which paves the way for enhanced clinical understanding and support for complex medical decision-making.
 Additionally, \data{} aims to equip mixed-modal models with a diverse skill set by integrating various high-quality multimodal datasets, including VQA datasets, instruction-following datasets, alignment datasets, and medical reports.

 Subsequently, we fine-tune a mixed-modal foundation model, Chameleon \cite{team2024chameleon, chern2024anole}, on the \data{} dataset.
 The dataset comprises a total of $1.7$B multimodal discrete tokens for instruction tuning.
 In our experiments, the \data{}-fine-tuned model outperforms the base Chameleon and GPT-4o \cite{hurst2024gpt} by $26\%$ and $18.3\%$ percentage points, respectively, when averaged across a set of 12 downstream VQA evaluation tasks (Figure \ref{fig:main_graph}).
-Furthermore, we conduct extensive experiments on diverse tasks that mixed-modal models excel in, including biomedical image captioning, image generation, visual chatting, and multimodal data generation.
 Given the general lack of support for biomedical evaluation, we provide a comprehensive evaluation suite encompassing diverse tasks to enable unified and efficient assessments.
+Thus, we conduct extensive experiments on diverse tasks that mixed-modal models excel in, including biomedical image captioning, image generation, visual chatting, and multimodal generation.
 Overall, our work establishes a strong foundation for high-quality instruction tuning data creation, model fine-tuning, and robust evaluation of next-generation mixed-modal models.